Please support the blog via Swish (Sweden), MobilePay (Finland) or Wise.

 - Temperature: It was ~50% warmer compared to the present.

-~470 million years later when an asteroid hit the Earth, the Chicxulub event, a new era was introduced - Cenozoic, or the age of the mammals (Cohen et al. 2023).
+~470 million years later, when an asteroid hit the Earth, the so-called Chicxulub impactor, a new era was introduced – Cenozoic, or the age of the mammals (Cohen et al. 2023).
+Because many predators was wiped out, mammals could thrive and grow, generation by generation.

 Another ~57 million years forward in time, two super volcanic eruptions occurred in what is now Wyoming (Knott et al. 2020).
-Soon after, our lineage emerged.
-One theory place them, Orrorin man, in the Tugen hills (Pickford, 2006).
+That event probably wiped out many species.
+Our lineage is estimated to go at least six million years before the present, and one theory place them – Orrorin man – in the Tugen hills (Pickford, 2006; Reynolds Gallagher, 2012; Senut, Pickford, Gommery Mein Cheboi and Coppens, 2001).

-This new diet started a transformation, a reduction of their guts and an expansion of their brains - from the occipital lobe and forward (Aiello and Wheeler, 1995).
+This new diet started a transformation, a reduction of their guts and an expansion of their brains – from the occipital lobe and forward (Aiello och Dunbar, 1993; Aiello och Wheeler, 1995; Coolidge and Wynn, 2018; Hublin et al. 2015).

-With a larger prefrontal cortex, and the emergence of our genus - Homo (Kimbel och Villmoare, 2016; Villmoare, 2018; Villmoare et al. 2015), new mental faculties emerged:
+2.8 million years before the present, our genus - Homo – det with a 50% larger brain existed (Kimbel och Villmoare, 2016; Villmoare, 2018; Villmoare et al. 2015).
+With a larger prefrontal cortex mental faculties kept evolving:

 - a cultural language (Aiello and Dunbar, 1993; Everett, 2017)